Celebration of Undergraduate Research, Scholarship & Creative Activity

 Marist College is an enhanced institutional member of the Council on Undergraduate Research (CUR).
 All students can register as a CUR member.

 All Marist students engaged in research or creative activities can apply to participate in CURSCA.
 All students must have a faculty sponsor to submit and present their work.
-Students may present research or scholarly/creative activity that they have already prepared or presented for another purpose, such as an independent study or senior project, a conference presentation, or a recital.
+Students may present research or scholarly/creative activity that they have already prepared or presented for another purpose, such as an independent study or senior project, a conference presentation, a dramatic reading, or a recital.
 The CURSCA Committee prefers that students present work that goes beyond a course assignment; that is, work that represents a higher level of independent scholarship; however, work that was undertaken as part of a course is acceptable for submission.
-The CURSCA Committee reviews and accepts all student projects that will be included in CURSCA 2021.
+The CURSCA Committee reviews and accepts all student projects that will be included in CURSCA 2022.

 Student Research Poster Presentations